wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 Although non-temporal memory accesses or non-cachable memory type can be employed to minimize the effect of cache pollution, resource contention, such as convention on MSHRs, and the extra bandwidth imposed on the on-chip network, still pose challenges for software solutions to solve.

+This paper assumes KSM as the baseline software page deduplication scheme.
+KSM relies on the operation system to specify one or more memory address ranges, and uses a periodically invoked software thread to identify duplicated pages in these ranges.
+Once duplications are found, the pages will be merged by changing the page table entry to point to one of the physical pages, and releasing all other identical pages.
+The page table entries will also be marked as read-only regardless of the original permission.
+A copy-on-write will be performed if one of the virtual addresses sharing the same physical page is written into.